anovos/anovos-docs/docs/api/data_transformer/transformers.md

     model_path
         If pre_existing_model is True, this argument is path for referring the pre-saved model.
         If pre_existing_model is False, this argument can be used for saving the model.
-        Default "NA" is used to save the model for optimization purpose. output_mode
+        Default "NA" is used to save the model in "intermediate_data/" folder for optimization purpose. output_mode
         "replace", "append".
         “replace” option replaces original columns with transformed column. “append” option append transformed column to the input dataset with a postfix "_encoded" e.g. column X is appended as X_encoded.
+(Default value = "replace") run_type
-(Default value = "replace") print_impact
+        "local", "emr", "databricks" (Default value = "local") print_impact
         True, False (Default value = False)
         This argument is to print out the descriptive statistics of encoded columns.